rockwarrior3/CST8805_Final_Project/README.md

 #### Franca
 #### Ken

-# Info about the structure:
+# Info about the structure:\n Main branch is where semi polished work goes

-## Main branch is where semi polished work goes
+##

 ## Bank web_server
  - This branch contains the work in progress code for the bank web server